CoalaWeb/GMP-Tracking/README.md

 ### Response Codes

-The Measurement Protocol will return a 2xx status code if the HTTP request was received.
-The Measurement Protocol does not return an error code if the payload data was malformed, or if the data in the payload was incorrect or was not processed by Google Analytics.
+ - The Measurement Protocol will return a 2xx status code if the HTTP request was received.
+ - The Measurement Protocol does not return an error code if the payload data was malformed, or if the data in the payload was incorrect or was not processed by Google Analytics.

-If you do not get a 2xx status code, you should NOT retry the request.
+ - If you do not get a 2xx status code, you should NOT retry the request.
 Instead, you should stop and correct any errors in your HTTP request.

+## <a name="license"></a>License

+Licensed under the [GPL](https://www.gnu.org/licenses/gpl.html) license.